bramley/phplist-plugin-ckeditor/README.md

 If the UPLOADIMAGES\_DIR value in config.php is set to `false` then kcFinder will be disabled and image uploading will not be possible.

 ### Settings page ###

+The Settings page has a CKEditor group where you can configure the plugin.

+* The website path to CKEditor.

+* The website path to a custom configuration file.

-The width and height of the editor window can be specified on the Settings page.
+* The width and height of the editor window.

-KCFinder will create two subdirectories within the specified directory to store the full-size and thumbnail images.
-The name of the sub-directory for full-size images can be configured on the Settings page.
-The default value of `image` is fine for a new installation and for upgrading from FCKEditor.

-In some web server configurations the plugin will not be able to correctly derive the file system path to the upload image directory from the value of UPLOADIMAGES\_DIR.
-The plugin will show a message similar to this

-`Image browsing is not available because directory "/xxx/xxx" does not exist or is not writeable.`

-If the file system path in the message is wrong but the value of UPLOADIMAGES_DIR is correct, then you can enter the actual file system path that should be used.

-You can select to generate a full HTML page when editing a message template.
+* You can select to generate a full HTML page when editing a message template.
 The template will then include `<html>`, `<head>` and `<body>` elements.
 This setting defaults to `Yes`.

-Similarly you can select to generate a full HTML page when editing a message.
+* Similarly you can select to generate a full HTML page when editing a message.
 This is useful only when you do not use templates, otherwise the template and the message will both contain `<html>`, `<head>` and `<body>` elements.
 The default value is `No`.

+* The website path to KCFinder.

+* In some web server configurations the plugin will not be able to correctly derive the file system path to the upload image directory from the value of UPLOADIMAGES\_DIR.
+The plugin will show a message similar to this<br>
+`Image browsing is not available because directory "/xxx/xxx" does not exist or is not writeable.`
+If the file system path in the message is wrong but the value of UPLOADIMAGES_DIR is correct, then you can enter the actual file system path that should be used.

+* KCFinder will create sub-directories within the image upload directory to store images, flash files and other files.
+If you need to then you can change the name of a sub-directory from the default value.

 ## Custom configuration ##
 Other settings for the editor can be placed in a custom configuration file.
 This file needs to be within the web root and its